webleon/Hackintosh-OptiPlex-7080-MT/README.md

 **2022-07-02**
 * update to Opencore 0.8.1
-* KEXT up to date
+* KEXTs up to date
 * other minor updates

 **2022-05-23**